STAY INSPIRED

 In dentistry, SLA is used to produce precise dental models and fixtures.

-The jewelry industry benefits from SLA's ability to craft detailed and delicate designs, while in product design and engineering, it enables the creation of accurate prototypes for testing and validation.
+The art and jewelry industry benefits from SLA's ability to craft detailed and delicate designs, while in product design and engineering, it enables the creation of accurate prototypes for testing and validation.

 SLA's versatility extends to manufacturing, where it's used for producing master patterns for vacuum casting and sacrificial patterns for metal casting tools, molds, and dies.
 Its precision makes it ideal for creating components for complex assemblies and under-the-hood parts, as well as for mass customization, where each piece can be tailored to specific requirements.